ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Pre-Authorization

-The order process described above presumes that authorization objects are created reactively, in response to an application for issuance.
+The order process described above presumes that authorization objects are created reactively, in response to a certificate order.
 Some servers may also wish to enable clients to obtain authorization for an identifier proactively, outside of the context of a specific issuance.
 For example, a client hosting virtual servers for a collection of names might wish to obtain